Ishit-Simform/Greengrass-OPC-UA-Component/README.md

 ### Step 2

-Create S3 bucket, go to permissions and then edit bucket policy.
+Create S3 bucket -> go to permissions and then edit bucket policy.
 Bucket policy:
 ```
 {